matt-tekly/tekly-packages/Packages/ca.tekly.simulant/readme.md

 ```

 ## Serialization
-- The world can be serialized with Super Serial
+- World can be serialized with Super Serial
 - It supports blittable and regular structs
   - Regular structs are significantly slower and generate garbage unless you implement `ISuperSerialize`
 - Once a blittable type is serialized it only supports having fields added - not removed or reordered
   - If you find you have too many unused fields in your type you could create a new type with only the data you need and deprecate the old type.
   - Post deserialization you would copy the data from one DataPool to the other and remove the old DataPool

 ```csharp